Getting to Know

-Pinot Noir (pee-no nwar) is one of the world’s most planted grapes and most loved wines.
-The grape is known for producing wines with finesse and aging potential.
-It is one of the world’s most expensive wines to produce, due to its popularity and difficulty to grow.
+Pinot Noir (pee-no nwar) is one of the world’s most planted grapes and best loved wines.
+Known for producing wines with finesse and aging potential, it is one of the world’s most expensive wines driven by its popularity and difficulty to grow.

-In a cooler climate region – such as France, Germany, Italy and Oregon – Pinot Noir wines showcase cranberry, red cherry and mushroom flavors.
-In warmer climates, the wine showcases flavors of raspberry and clove.
-You can see this in regions like South Australia, Chile, Argentina and California.
-The heat (or lack thereof) changes the flavor profile.
+In cooler climates such as France, Germany, Italy, and Oregon, Pinot Noir wines show cranberry, red cherry and mushroom flavors.
+In warmer climates, the wine shows notes of raspberry and clove.
+You see this in regions like South Australia, Chile, Argentina and California.
+Heat (or lack thereof) changes the flavor profile.

 Dominant flavors on the nose and palate include cherry, raspberry, strawberry, earth, violet, lilac, sandalwood, mushroom, cola, clove, tobacco, pomegranate and rose.

 Pinot Noir traditionally produces a medium to high acidity red wine with low tannins.
 To increase the tannins many winemakers choose to ferment with whole grape clusters – keeping the stems and the skins on during the fermentation process.
-This can initially make the wine a little bitter but it increases the tannins in the wine, making it more age-worthy (20 years) and adds a level of depth and finesse to the wine.
+Initially this make the wine a little bitter, increasing the tannins in the wine, and making it more age-worthy (20 years), also adding depth and finesse.

 The Pinot Noir grape is native to Burgundy, France.
-The vines are temperamental and considered difficult to grow as they are persnickety about the climate in which they thrive – one with a long, cool growing season.
-Often times Pinot Noir grapes are planted near large bodies or water and/or an area that gets a lot of morning fog, such as Napa Valley.
+The temperamental vines are considered difficult to grow as they are persnickety about the climate in which they thrive, demanding a long, cool growing season.
+Often Pinot Noir grapes are planted near large bodies or water and/or an area that gets a lot of morning fog, such as Napa Valley.

-The top producing countries of Pinot Noir wine includes France, United States, Germany, Moldova, Italy, New Zealand, Australia and Switzerland.
+Top Pinot Noir wine producing countries includes France, United States, Germany, Moldova, Italy, New Zealand, Australia, and Switzerland.